-I am pleased to present, on behalf of the Board of Directors of Regal Portfolio Management Limited as the REIT Manager, the 2015 Annual Report of Regal Real Estate Investment Trust.
+I am pleased to present, on behalf of the Board of Directors of Regal Portfolio Management Limited as the REIT Manager, the 2016 Annual Report of Regal Real Estate Investment Trust.

-For the year ended 31st December, 2015, Regal REIT recorded a consolidated net loss before distributions to Unitholders of HK\$1,527.8 million, while for the financial year 2014, a profit of HK\$238.5 million was reported.
-Unitholders should, however, note that the consolidated loss recorded for 2015 was principally attributable to an accounting loss of HK\$2,049.5 million arising from the fair value changes in the appraised values of the hotel portfolio between the two year end dates, after having taken into account the amount of capital expenditure incurred.
-If the effects of these fair value changes are excluded, the core profit before distributions to Unitholders for the year under review would amount to HK\$521.7 million, representing an increase of 3.2% over the corresponding amount of HK\$505.4 million for the preceding year.
+For the year ended 31st December, 2016, Regal REIT recorded a consolidated profit before distributions to Unitholders of HK\$564.0 million, while for the financial year 2015, a loss of HK\$1,527.8 million was reported.
+Unitholders should note that the consolidated profit recorded for 2016 included a fair value gain of HK\$91.3 million on the increase in the appraised values of Regal REIT's investment properties portfolio, after offsetting the additional capital expenditures for the year, while a corresponding fair value loss of HK\$2,049.5 million was recorded in 2015.
+If the effects of these fair value changes are excluded, the core profit before distributions to Unitholders for the year under review would amount to HK\$472.7 million, as compared to HK\$521.7 million for the preceding year.